PowerBiDevCamp/TenantManagement/README.md

 time you create a new app identity.
-If you return pack to the [App registration page](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) in the Azure portal you will see that an Azure AD application has been created for each app identity you've created.
+If you return pack to the [App registration page](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) in the Azure portal, you will see that an Azure AD application has been created for each app identity you've created.

 <img src="Images\ReadMe\media\image51.png" width=100% />